RSS

 width=200px

-The idea of the Russian marine cosmodrome is to launch a launch vehicle from the equator, where there are the best conditions for launch, since the speed of rotation of the planet can be used as effectively as possible.
+The idea behind the Russian maritime cosmodrome is to launch a launch vehicle from the equator, where the best conditions for launch are available, as the planet's rotational speed can be used as efficiently as possible.

 Owners: